Coffeehouse: Gender

-Americas
+The Americas

 Argentina

-Café Tortoni is an emblematic café in Buenos Aires, frequented by Jorge Luis Borges among many other figures of Argentina.
+Café Tortoni is a café in Buenos Aires frequented by Jorge Luis Borges among other public figures.

 Coffeehouses are part of the culture of Buenos Aires and the customs of its inhabitants.
-They are traditional meeting places for 'porteños' and have inspired innumerable artistic creations.
+They are traditional meeting places for porteños and have inspired innumerable artistic creations.
 Some notable coffeehouses include Confitería del Molino, Café Tortoni, El Gato Negro, and Café La Biela.